dymiyata/team-funk-playlist-generator/README.md

 # Data Processing

 The [Million Playlist Dataset](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge) (or MPD for short) is a publicly available compilation of 1 million playlists created by Spotify users.
 It consists of 1,000 json files, each containing 1,000 playlists.
 A playlist consists of metadata (e.g. a unique playlist id, name, number of followers, number of tracks, etc.) and a list of tracks with their respetive metadata (e.g. name, artist, album, etc.).
-Given that a track usually appears in multiple playlists, we created a SQL database to avoid storing redundant metadata.
+Given that a track usually appears in multiple playlists, we created a SQL database to avoid storing redundant metadata and to improve processing times when training and subsequently using our models.
+The original MPD requires 5.8 GB of storage when compressed in a zip folder, and is 33.5 GB when uncompressed, whereas our SQL database uses only 1.6 GB of storage, making it a more efficient means of storing and interacting with the dataset.
 This is our schema:

 ```markdown
 | PLAYLISTS           | PAIRINGS | TRACKS      |